Utah Water Wells

 The primary water-bearing formation here is the Glen Canyon Group, Cutler Group, and alluvial aquifers.
 San Juan County wells typically run 150-500 ft.
 Monticello and Blanding sit on the Abajo Mountains' alluvial fans; lower-elevation wells often go deeper through Cutler Group sandstone and shale.

-Cities and towns in San Juan County
+Cities in San Juan County

 How much does a water well cost in San Juan County?